 If you take one piece of information from this post please remember all consumers are entitled to a free copy of their credit report once a year, or if they are denied credit.
 Get a copy of your credit report and review it from beginning to end.

-Give us a call at 1-888-577-2227 or visit our website at ConquerYourDebt.org and we can help you review your report.
-Or maybe something doesn't seem right on your report.
-A certified consumer credit counselor will help you understand what is on your report and help you create a plan to improve your credit report and score.
+Give us a call at 1-888-577-2227, or visit our website.
+Maybe something doesn't seem right on your report.
+A certified consumer credit counselor will help you understand what is on it and help you create a plan to improve your credit report and score.
 There should never be any surprises on your credit report.